Ritvik2103/microprocessor-design/README.md

 - **Synthesis:**
   - The design was synthesized in Vivado to generate a gate-level netlist.
-  - Verified for synthesis warnings and errors.
+  - Output netlist file: `microprocessor_design.dcp`.

+- **Reports:**
+  - **Timing Report:** Pre-layout timing results are stored in `microprocessor_timing_report.txt`.
+  - **Resource Utilization Report:** FPGA resource usage is documented in `microprocessor_utilization_report.txt`.

+- **Constraints:**
+  - Timing and design constraints are defined in `microprocessor_constraints.xdc`:
+    - Clock period.
+    - Input/output delays.
+    - Reset setup requirements.

 - **Pre-Layout STA:**
-  - Timing analysis performed to ensure no setup/hold violations.
+  - Timing analysis confirmed no setup or hold violations.
-  - Confirmed timing closure for a clock period of `5.8 ns`.
+  - Results verified for a clock period of `5.8 ns`.

 ---

-Note:
-- The gate level netlist of design can be accessed in `microprocessor_design`
-- The timing report of the design `microprocessor_timing_report.txt`
-- The resource utilization report of the design `microprocessor_utilization_report`